dbertella/conf-sketches/jsday-2016/asynchronous-javascript.md

 Error handling, Inversion of control, How can you tell it's async?

 ### Promises
-Promise represent a proxy for a value, it associate hadlers on a single value.
+Promise represent a proxy for a value, it associate handlers on a single value.

 ES2015 jobs -> free pass on the rollercoaster of event loop.
 Mechanism inside js engine to go async